valksor/docker-minideb/README.md

 $ sudo make
 ```

-To build an individual release (bullseye, bookworm or trixie)
+To build an individual release (trixie, or sid)
 ```
-$ sudo make trixie
+$ sudo make sid
 ```

 To test the resulting image:
 ```
-$ sudo make test-trixie
+$ sudo make test-sid
 ```

 Building the image with podman instead of docker is possible, if you replace docker with podman in 4 scripts: